 EV Rescue Portable Electric Vehicle Charging System

-The unit is non tethered charging station allowing you to recharge cars using a Type 1 and Type 2 charging cable.
-This portable EV charging station can charge an electric car at the rate of 1 mile per 3 minutes, so slightly slower then the SparkCharge unit.
-The EV rescue charging unit can charge at 2 speeds depending which grid the charging cable is connected to.
-In total the unit will charge up to 15 miles, this should give you sufficient charge to reach the nearest public charging station.
+The AEV rescue option can charge at 2 speeds depending on which grid the cable is connected to.
+In total the battery will charge up to 15 miles, giving you sufficient charge to reach the nearest public charging station.

 - Get up to 15 miles of charge